Immunic Announces Completion Of Enrollment For Both Phase 3 ENSURE Trials In Relapsing MS And Presents Additional Data Underlining Positive Outcome Of Phase 2 CALLIPER Trial In Progressive MS

 – New CALLIPER Data Regarding Time to 24-Week Confirmed Disability Worsening Shows Substantial and Medically Relevant Reductions for Vidofludimus Calcium Over Placebo in the Overall Study Population and Major Disease Subtypes –

-NEW YORK, June 5, 2025 /PRNewswire/ -- Immunic, Inc. (Nasdaq: IMUX ), a biotechnology company developing a clinical pipeline of orally administered, small molecule therapies for chronic inflammatory and autoimmune diseases, announced the completion of enrollment for both phase 3 ENSURE trials of lead asset, nuclear receptor-related 1 (Nurr1) activator, vidofludimus calcium (IMU-838), in patients with relapsing multiple sclerosis and additional phase 2 CALLIPER trial data in patients with progressive multiple sclerosis underlining the recently released positive top-line results.
+NEW YORK, June 5, 2025 – Immunic , Inc. (Nasdaq: IMUX) , a biotechnology company developing a clinical pipeline of orally administered, small molecule therapies for chronic inflammatory and autoimmune diseases, announced the completion of enrollment for both phase 3 ENSURE trials of lead asset, nuclear receptor-related 1 (Nurr1) activator, vidofludimus calcium (IMU-838), in patients with relapsing multiple sclerosis and additional phase 2 CALLIPER trial data in patients with progressive multiple sclerosis underlining the recently released positive top-line results.

 Enrollment Completed for Both Phase 3 ENSURE Trials in Relapsing Multiple Sclerosis (RMS)